8/6/2024

 speaker

-Hi, this is Evie from Ad.
+Hi, this is Evie Odd for Matt.
 Thanks for taking the questions.
 So my first is, can you give us more color on the delayed orders that were captured in the quarter?
 What would the growth have been excluding those orders?
 And then is there a risk that elongated sales cycles continue to delay orders in the back half of the year?

 speaker

-As you can see, in the first year, we actually experienced a great growth in Europe and EMEA.
-But we do have seen the kind of elongated sales cycle in North America and this evidently continued in Q2.
-And this time we don't foresee this will improve over the next couple of quarters for the year, but our guidance has already included this factor.
+As you can see, first years we actually experienced a great growth in Europe and EMEA, but we do have seen the kind of elongated sales cycle in North America and this evidently continued in Q2.
+At this time, we don't foresee this will improve over the next couple of quarters for the year, but our guidance has already included this factor.

 speaker

 Great.
 Thank you.
-And then can you talk through with potential replacement cycle coming up, like where we are in this cycle and given your large install base, when we could start to see this come through, maybe some detail on like your average instrument age versus historic trends of when those start to be replaced?
+And then can you talk through, with a potential replacement cycle coming up, where we are in this cycle, and given your large install base, when we could start to see this come through?
+Maybe some detail on your average instrument age versus historic trends of when those start to be replaced.

 speaker

-I think this replacement cycle is not just to replace our own instrument deployed quite a few years ago.
-And also a replacement of other conventional instruments now already actually far more of those instruments in fact in the field we feel we are going to benefit from replacing those instruments.
+I think this replacement cycle is not just to replace our own instruments deployed quite a few years ago.
+It's also a replacement of other conventional instruments.
+Now already actually far more of those instruments in fact in the field we feel we are going to benefit from replacing those instruments.

 speaker